SteffenHaeussler/algorithms_specialization/README.md

 # algorithms_specialization
-implementation of algorithm course (https://www.coursera.org/specializations/algorithms)
+implementation of algorithms from the coursera/stanford course (https://www.coursera.org/specializations/algorithms)

+found the solved course exercises on my laptop and needs some cleaning